IrvingFSanchez/.Net-Programming/README.md

 ---

+### 4. **ADHD-Friendly Task Planner**

+- **Description**: A C# console application designed to help individuals with ADHD manage tasks, prioritize, and track deadlines.
+It includes features like task prioritization, due date tracking, and filtering by priority.
+- **Features**:
+  - 🎨 Custom banner with blue ASCII art for visual appeal.
+  - 📝 Add, edit, delete, and mark tasks as completed.
+  - 🎨 Color-coded priority levels (High: Red, Medium: Yellow, Low: Green).
+  - 📅 Sort tasks by due date.
+  - 🔍 Filter tasks by priority level.
+  - 📊 Progress tracking with percentage of tasks completed.
+  - 💾 Save and load tasks to/from a JSON file for persistence.
+- **Technologies Used**: C#, .NET, Console Application, JSON Serialization.
+- **How to Run**:
+  1. Clone the repository.
+  2. Navigate to the `ADHDPlanner` folder.
+  3. Run the program using `dotnet run`.
+(Ensure you have .NET installed on your hardware).

+---

 ## 🧑‍💻 About Me

 Hi!
 I'm **Irving F. Sanchez**, a student at **Lewis University** pursuing my passion for software development.
 This repository is a reflection of my journey in learning **.NET programming** and building practical applications.